 Stir-fry Pea Shoots (Dou Miao)

 I have always avoided pea shoots (or better known as dou miao/豆苗 locally).
 To me, it’s painfully difficult to stir-fry (and photograph!
 T_T) a plate of tenderly cooked pea shoots.
 Without a good wok heat, the pea shoots often turn out woody like gnawing on grass and appear yellowish after cooking.
-After many attempts :P, I finally managed to wok a decent plate of stir-fried pea shoots (清炒豆苗).
+After many attempts :P, I finally managed to wok a plate of tenderly cooked stir-fried pea shoots (清炒豆苗).
 I’m so glad I don’t have to shun this vegetable anymore, because this stir-fry is super fast and require minimum ingredients.

 Stay in touch on Instagram